 Data, Analytic Methods (Code), and Research Materials Transparency

-2. include all variables, treatment conditions, and observations described in the manuscript.
+• Include all variables, treatment conditions, and observations referenced;

 Open Access and licensing